 If you’ve heard of the word yokocho before, chances are, you would have heard of Golden Gai in Shinjuku, which is probably the most famous one in Tokyo.

 In Japanese, yokocho simply means ‘alleyway’, however the street meaning of it describes a small, usually tucked-away network of hidden laneways and streets that have packed to the brim with bars, izakayas, and other small eateries.

 They’re normally open from late-afternoon or night time and operate until the early hours of the mornings.
 Most of the time, you’d be looking at rubbing shoulders (literally, because any establishment at a yokocho would be roughly the size of your bedroom) with salarymen looking to drink away their work stress.

-You can expect to come across bars selling all sorts of local beers and brew, izakayas, a variety of small restaurants selling street and bar foods such as kushikatsu (deep-fried skewers of all types of foods), oden (a small but incredibly warming hotpot full of vegetables, fish cakes, eggs, and more), gyoza (pan-fried dumplings), takoyaki (octopus balls), and even blowfish!
+You can expect to come across bars selling all sorts of Japanese beer brands, izakayas, a variety of small restaurants selling street and bar foods such as kushikatsu (deep-fried skewers of all types of foods), oden (a small but incredibly warming hotpot full of vegetables, fish cakes, eggs, and more), gyoza (pan-fried dumplings), takoyaki (octopus balls), and even blowfish!